-Blue Jays bat around in 4th and 6th, rout Tigers 12-1
+‘Superstitious’ Jansen shaves in dugout, hits 2-run single

+DETROIT (AP) — Danny Jansen was hitless in his first three at-bats when he tried to change his luck — by shaving his mustache.

+“Got a hit right after,” the Toronto catcher said.
+“Maybe I’m a little superstitious.”

-DETROIT (AP) — Marcus Stroman breezed through seven scoreless innings, and the Toronto Blue Jays batted around in both the fourth and the sixth on their way to a 12-1 rout of the Detroit Tigers on Friday night.
+Jansen’s two-run single in the sixth inning was just a small part of an offensive onslaught by the Blue Jays, who batted around in the both the fourth and the sixth on their way to a 12-1 rout of the Detroit Tigers on Friday night.
+Marcus Stroman breezed through seven scoreless innings for Toronto, and Teoscar Hernandez homered.

+Stroman (6-10) allowed six hits.
+The All-Star right-hander struck out five with no walks in what was his first career start at Detroit — but it was his battery mate who stole at least some of the spotlight with his unusual midgame grooming decision.

+Jansen said he shaved in the dugout, prior to his fourth plate appearance of the night.
+That turned out to be a single that gave the Blue Jays an 11-0 lead.

-Teoscar Hernandez homered for Toronto, which scored four runs in the fourth and five in the sixth, sending 10 batters to the plate in each inning.
+Toronto scored four runs in the fourth and five in the sixth, sending 10 batters to the plate in each inning.
 The Tigers lost for the 26th time in their last 29 home games.
 That does not include a May 19 game in which Detroit was also losing when the contest was suspended.

-Stroman (6-10) allowed six hits.
-The All-Star right-hander struck out five with no walks in what was his first career start at Detroit.
+“We probably played one of our worst games of the season, and our fans deserve a lot better than what we are giving them right now,” Tigers manager Ron Gardenhire said.
+“It isn’t a matter of not caring — these guys are still getting after it — but we’re making too many silly mistakes.
+We’re overmatched on a lot of nights, which is why we have to at least make the routine plays.
+That’s what I’m upset about right now.”

 Jordan Zimmermann (0-7) is now winless in his last 16 starts.
 He allowed six runs and seven hits in 3 2/3 innings, and the right-hander has yielded 20 runs in his last three starts.